No-tengo-nombre/chirper/README.md

 ## Contained subpackages
 Currently, the implemented subpackages are:
 - `modulation` - Contains methods used for signal modulation.
-Right now, it allows for AM and PM, but FM is in the works.
+Right now, it allows for AM, FM and PM.
 - `sgn` - Contains the code that allows the user to create signals in different ways, as well as importing and exporting them from files.
 As of now, both one dimensional signals (such as audio signals) and two dimensional signals (such as images) are implemented, and there are plans to implement three dimensional signals (such as videos).
 - `transforms` - Contains different integral transforms which can be applied to signals.
 The ones currently implemented and the signals they can be applied to are:
   - `fourier`: Fourier transform (1D, 2D).